 In many cases, your hotel probably already offers these services or at least a version of them.
 Tailoring them to your business travellers’ needs and letting them know about all the wonderful things you can do for them is the first step to making them happy and perhaps giving them something to look forward to on their next stay with you.

-With millennials projected to make up more than half the global workforce by 2020, and a staggering 38% of them travelling for work (compared with just 23% and 8% of Gen-Xers and baby boomers, respectively), it’s important to target this new experience-focused, customization-loving generation of business travellers the right way, so you convert them into loyal long-term customers.
+With millennials projected to make up more than half the global workforce by 2020, and a staggering 38% of them travelling for work (compared with just 23% and 8% of Gen-Xers and baby boomers, respectively), it’s important to target this new experience-focused, customisation-loving generation of business travellers the right way, so you convert them into loyal long-term customers.